Reply 1997: Reception and impact

-The TV serial mostly consisted of idol singers with scant acting experience, and apart from the meta casting of Sechs Kies member Eun Ji-won (who previously worked with director Shin Won-ho and the writing staff on the variety show 1 Night & 2 Days), it premiered with little hype.
-But through strong word of mouth, it soon gained recognition as a high-quality production with a distinct sense of identity, becoming a buzz-worthy "syndrome" show (the Korean slang term for a hit show with an ardent fanbase).
+The TV series primarily featured idol singers with limited acting experience.
+Aside from the casting of Sechs Kies member Eun Ji-won who previously worked with director Shin Won-ho and the writing staff on 2 Days & 1 Night, the series received relatively little attention before its premiere.
+Following its release, it gained recognition through word of mouth and developed a substantial following.

 With Korean cable shows generally considered successful if they hit 1%, Reply 1997 took cable ratings by storm, and received an immense amount of attention and critical praise.
 The show has been credited for its laser-sharp attention to detail, re-creating the late '90s with an accuracy that had fans singing its praises.
 Endless pop culture references are packed into every minute of the show, with little pop culture easter eggs hidden in scenes, callbacks to the trends of the day, and cameos that are in-jokes.

 It was also a digital success, receiving more than a million hits after it was made available for downloading and streaming on internet and mobile site Tving.
 This was attributed to the fact that Reply 1997 had aired on a cable network (pay television channel), such that several viewers were unable to watch it live.

 With the majority of Korean dramas shot in the capital city of Seoul, another of the show's charms is its Busan setting, which is treated in a matter-of-fact way as a locale.
 The realism is aided by the fact that much of the principal cast actually hails from the region, who speak with the authentic Gyeongsang dialect.
 The dialogue also uses time-specific, location-specific slang.

 But '90s nostalgia and meticulous attention to detail is only part of the show's appeal.
 Fans were also intrigued by the clues that the 2012 scenes dropped at regular intervals about who ends up together, as well as the episodes' subtle twists.
 And its smart, witty way of addressing the growing pains of its adolescent cast makes it just as relevant in the present as it was back in the late-'90s setting of its primary plot.
 Audiences have lauded the show's intimacy and realism, with a sincerity that connects with people — even those outside that particular generation.